Alao-Abiodun/nest-auth-biometric-service/README.md

 ## Features
 - User registration
 - User login
-- Setting up user bio-metric
+- Setting up user bio-metric. **NB: You will need to set up your bio-metric key before you can login using bio-metric**
 - User bio-metric login

 ## Technologies